activist-org/i18n-check/README.md

 - Base paths should be followed by a minimally descriptive content reference that are checked only for formatting
 - Separate base directory paths by `.`
 - Separate all directory and file name components as well as content references by `_`
-- Repeat words in file path for organization purposes should not be repeated in the key
+- Repeat words in file paths for organization should not be repeated in the key

   Example: `"components.search_bar.CONTENT_REFERENCE"` for a key used in the `components/search/SearchBar.ext` file